adsalad/ScheduleU/README.md

 # ScheduleU

-ReadMe + Demo will be completed by Sep 10th
+ReadMe + Demo Version 1 will be released by Sep 20th

 SwiftUI course planner to help Western University students track graduation requirements and progression